 8.21.080 Reporting requirements.

-1. The solid waste company must submit garbage, curbside recycling, and yard waste collection data to the division in a format determined by the division on a quarterly basis.
-These reports must also include contamination rates and material composition of commingled recyclables from MRF audits, and number of residential recycling accounts tagged or not serviced due to contamination.
+1. On a quarterly basis, the solid waste company must submit garbage, curbside recycling, and yard waste collection data to the Division in a format approved by the Division.
+These reports must also include contamination rates and material composition of commingled recyclables from MRF audits, and number of residential recycling accounts charged for contamination.

-2. The solid waste company must annually provide a summary report to the Division of all multifamily facility service levels, including garbage and recycling containers and service frequency.
+2. The solid waste company must annually provide a summary report to the Division of all multifamily facility service levels, including garbage, recycling, and yard waste carts and containers and service frequency.
 (Ord.
+2023-008, 2023; Ord.
 2022-017, 2022)

 to page top